Start9Labs/documentation/site/source/user-manual/service-guides/lightning/lightning-integrations.rst

       :width: 60%
       :alt: rename-default-wallet

-   .. tip:: This will also work for running Zeus on iPhone or using the Alby extension so feel free to name the wallet accordingly.

 #.
 Now it's time to add the LndHub extension which we will allow us to connect lightning apps to LNbits.
-Click **Manage extensions**:
+Click **Manage Extensions**:

    .. figure:: /_static/images/services/lnbits/manage-extensions.png
       :width: 50%